rianvdm/pm-resources/templates/product-plan.md

 ### QA impact

-_How will this change be tested?
-Can we rely on existing tests or should we plan to create new tests?
-Do we need a new endpoint to support test data creation to make testing this change possible?_
+_How will [quality be built-in from the start](https://deming.org/inspection-is-too-late-the-quality-good-or-bad-is-already-in-the-product/)?
+How will we make this automatedly testable?
+Is any manual testing needed?
+Do we need a new endpoint to support test data creation to make testing this change possible?
+Can we rely on existing tests or should we plan to create new tests?_

 ## 😃 Solution overview